Prapthi564/MPPC23-Power-Apps/lab3/README.md

 # 🚀 Lab 3: Deploying Solutions with Pipelines

+### Estimated Duration: 60 minutes

+## Lab Scenario

+You are a Power Platform developer at Contoso Ltd, working on a real estate management application that your team has been building in a controlled development environment.
+To ensure consistency, quality, and compliance in how solutions move from development to production, you are adopting Power Platform Pipelines.
+In this lab, you will configure your first pipeline using the Deployment Pipeline Configuration app and deploy the solution created in Lab 2 to the QA environment.
+This hands-on exercise will help you understand how to automate solution deployments, reduce manual errors, and establish a secure and efficient ALM process across environments.

-## Lab 3 - Tasks
+## Lab Objectives

 In this lab, you will go though the following tasks:

-- Create your first pipeline
+- Task 1: Create your first pipeline
-- Run the deployment to the QA environment
+- Task 2: Run the deployment to the QA environment
+- Task 3: Test if the solution was correctly deployed to QA

 ### Task 1: Create your first pipeline